sanssushi/scala-exercises/README.md

   yield combineResults(b, c)
 ```

-However, there are operations that do require states.
-For example there are operations
+### Stateful Operation

-on a bank account: `deposit`, `withdraw` and `getBalance` which need to know the current balance,
+However, there are operations which require states.
+For example, operations
-may modify it and return values derived from it.
+on a bank account like `deposit`, `withdraw` or `getBalance` need to know the current account balance to work.

-Without side effect, without a mutable state in the background, the state needs to be passed
+Without side effect, without a mutable state somewhere in the background, the state needs to be passed in
-to the operations as argument.
+to these operations as argument.

 ```scala 3
 def lineOfCredit: Euro = Euro(3000, 0)